-The Secret History of the Teleprompter: From Paper Scrolls to AI
+The History of the Teleprompter: From Paper Scrolls to the Digital Era

 Imagine a Broadway actor, Fred Barton Jr., in despair.
 He had to memorize mountains of text for live television (yes, there were no "cuts" back then).
 The fear of forgetting lines, the famous "blanking out," was terrifying.